UMBCDBF16/CMSC461GroupProject/README.md

 *********

 Input:
 Format for the csv files
 line 1: tablename
 other lines: attributes,separated,by,commas

-NOTE: Please make sure that there are not extraneous punctuation marks, especially apostrophe's in this file
+NOTE: Please make sure that there are not extraneous punctuation marks, especially apostrophes(') in this file

 Descriptions of files in the repo: